Green Home Remodeling Products to Choose for Value and Beauty

 Countertops made from post-consumer glass and cement are pricey but then again so are marble and granite countertops.
 Prices vary by region but can run anywhere from $75 to $150 per square foot including installation for recycled glass countertops.

 In case you’re wondering, granite and quartz countertops typically run between $50 and $100 per square foot including installation.
+But these last two options aren’t as green as recycling materials.

 Recycled Paper Countertops